alem-platform/backend/RSSHub/README.md

 #### Aggregate

 Feeds are essentially just lists of posts.
 A post represents a single web page.
-The entire point of the gator program is to fetch the actual posts from the feed URLs and store them in database.
+The entire point of the rsshub program is to fetch the actual posts from the feed URLs and store them in database.
 That way we can display them nicely in CLI.

 Need to create a mechanism that will regularly receive articles from the database, compare them with incoming articles from the RSS feed and record changes in the database.
 The priority is the one that has not been updated the longest or has never been updated.